Best Pregnancy Safe Leave In Conditioner (Updated 2026 Guide)

 CAUTION

 Fragrance is a mixture of aromatic chemicals in scented products.
 Contains phthalates linked to preterm birth and neurodevelopmental effects in children.
-A catch all term that may hide phthalates, which are linked to preterm birth and neurodevelopmental effects in children.
-Present in 64 of 112 products.
+An umbrella term that can hide dozens of undisclosed chemicals including phthalates, which are linked to preterm birth and neurodevelopmental effects in children.

 sodium benzoate